primer/react/docs/content/Buttons.md

 ## Component props

-Props other than the ones listed here are forwarded to the underlying React `button` component.
+Native `<button>` HTML attributes are forwarded to the underlying React `button` component and are not listed below.

 ### Button
 | Prop name | Type | Default | Description |